hashicorp/field-workshops-terraform/docs/slides/multi-cloud/hcp-terraform/version-control/index.md

 # Enabling the Collaboration Workflow
 ## Individuals

-When Users start with Terraform Open Source they follow a local development cycle that includes the following steps;
+When Users start with Terraform Community Edition they follow a local development cycle that includes the following steps;

 - Write initial Terraform Code
 - `terraform plan`